nextcloud/groupfolders/README.md

 ![advanced permission entitlement](screenshots/aclAdmin.png)

-## Command line configuration via occ
+## Command-line interface management and configuration (via `occ`)

-Group folders can be configured on the command line (cli) using the `occ` command:
+Group folders can be configured and managed from the command-line interface (CLI).
+This is accomplished by using the `occ` command.

+The `occ` command is utilized throughout Nextcloud for many operations and is not specific to Group Folders.
+When the Group Folders app is enabled, the `occ` command gains additional functionality specific to Group Folders.

+If you're unfamiliar with `occ` see [Using the occ command](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html) in the Nextcloud Server Administration Guide for general guidance.

+### Commands Available

 - `occ groupfolders:create <name>` &rarr; create a group folder
 - `occ groupfolders:delete <folder_id> [-f|--force]` &rarr; delete a group folder and all its contents